-- Auto-enrollment to Intune is enabled in Azure AD.
-Users sign in to devices using a local user account, and manually join the device to Azure AD.
-Then, they sign in to the device using their Azure AD account.
+- Auto-enrollment to Intune is enabled in Microsoft Entra ID.
+Users sign in to devices using a local user account, and manually join the device to Microsoft Entra ID.
+Then, they sign in to the device using their Microsoft Entra account.

-- User signs in to the device using their Azure AD account, and then enrolls in Intune.
+- User signs in to the device using their Microsoft Entra account, and then enrolls in Intune.

 Co-managed devices that use Configuration Manager and Intune.
 When installing Win32 apps, make sure the Apps workload is set to Pilot Intune or Intune.
 PowerShell scripts will be run even if the Apps workload is set to Configuration Manager.
 The Intune management extension will be deployed to a device when you target a PowerShell script to the device.
-Remember, the device must be an Azure AD or Hybrid Azure AD joined device.
+Remember, the device must be a Microsoft Entra ID or Microsoft Entra hybrid joined device.
 And, it must be running Windows 10 version 1607 or later.
 See the following articles for guidance:

 Scripts deployed to clients running the Intune management extension will fail to run if the device's system clock is exceedingly out of date by months or years.
 Once the system clock is brought up to date, script will run as expected.